 During the Basic Life Support element of the practical teaching session, the children are taught to recognise and locate an AED.

-In some of our I.M.P.S. centres they are shown a training AED and in Oxfordshire, the children have the opportunity to not only see and hear an AED in action, they practice CPR using specially designed individual AED simulators.
+The children have the opportunity to not only see and hear an AED in action, but they can practice CPR using specially designed individual AED simulators.

 Why we teach the children how to use an AED?